Tanzania Cigarette Company: Brands

+BTC had registered the trademark in 1990, but did not renew it when it expired in 1997.

+TCC applied to register "Supermatch" as its trademark, but was refused by the Registrar.

+In 2002 BTC said it assigned the trademark to Mastermind Tobacco (Tanzania).

+The court ruled to BTC had abandoned the trademark, which should be granted to TCC.

 TCC is the only producer of cigarettes in the country.
 In 2011 TCC brands conquer 90% of the Tanzanian market, while 5% is controlled by British American Tobacco whose factory is in neighboring Kenya, and 5% by foreign brands.

 Ownership

 Tanzania Cigarette Company (TCC:DSE) is traded on the Stock Exchange since November 2000.
 Japan Tobacco International has held majority stake of 75% since September 2000.As of December 2016 the stock of TCC is owned by the following institutions:

 Business trends

 Below are the recent business trends for TCC.
 TCC financial year ends on 31 December.